'The First Conspiracy' Details Foiled Hickey Plot To Assassinate George Washington

 It's a fascinating story, and Meltzer and Mensch do an excellent job explaining it.
 Meltzer is the author of a dozen thrillers, and he brings a propulsive energy to the narrative — it can be difficult to create tension and suspense in a nonfiction book where the reader already knows how the story ends, but the authors do a great job keeping the reader turning the pages.

-The book is also extremely well researched.
+The book is also extremely well-researched.
 Meltzer and Mensch cite an impressive number of primary sources, including letters from Washington and others, as well as a heroic number of history books.
 Nothing about the book is phoned in; the amount of research behind it is genuinely remarkable.

 If there's one thing that doesn't quite succeed, it's Meltzer and Mensch's prose, which at times tends toward the breathless.
 Writing about Tryon, for example, the authors declare, "He has money.
 He knows the city as well as anyone.
 He has friends in high places ... and low places."
 And on the Declaration of Independence, they write, "In a few days, the Congress will vote whether to ratify this document — and potentially change the war ... and the world ... forever."
 These kind of sentences, which always come at the end of their chapters, sound like a narrator of a television series dramatically teasing the next segment of the show right before a commercial break.